 2. Set Up Salesforce Authentication for this Connector

 You can use Single Sign On to authenticate your Salesforce connector or you can also enter your Salesforce credentials manually.
 To do so, enter your Salesforce username.
 In the password input, enter your password and your security token.
 You can obtain a new security token by selecting “Setup” within Salesforce, then “Reset your security token.”
 Once you’ve entered this information, click “Check.”
 Next, choose the “Enable” radio button option.

 Start by clicking “Select your first object” and then choose to create a lead using the options from the dropdown menus.

 4. Map Fields

-Next, you’ll map your fields to specify how you want data sent to Salesforce through your web-to-lead form.
+Next, you’ll map your fields to specify how you want data sent to Salesforce into the Lead record we’ve selected to set up.
 Click “Map Another Field” to add additional fields.

 5. Save your connector

 Click the save button and you’re done setting up your Salesforce connector for this form.

 Once you’ve finished setting up the connector, you’re ready to test your form and get it out to your customers.
 To do this, go to the “Publish” page, and click the link to go to your form.
 Fill out the form and click submit.
 Within a few seconds you should see the new data in your Salesforce account.

 You can also review the Salesforce Connector log to see how it mapped your data to Salesforce.
 Once you’ve confirmed that the form is properly connected to your Salesforce account, your form is ready to be used.
 Additional confirmation for your submission can be reviewed within FormAssembly by navigating to the Salesforce Connector log or by reviewing the response itself.